pymupdf/PyMuPDF/docs/page.rst

                )
                page.add_redact_annot(..., fontname="newname")

-      :arg float fontsize: *(New in v1.16.12)* the fontsize to use for the replacing text.
-If the text is too large to fit, several insertion attempts will be made, gradually reducing the fontsize to no less than 4.
+      :arg float fontsize: *(New in v1.16.12)* the :data:`fontsize` to use for the replacing text.
+If the text is too large to fit, several insertion attempts will be made, gradually reducing the :data:`fontsize` to no less than 4.
 If then the text will still not fit, no text insertion will take place at all.

       :arg int align: *(New in v1.16.12)* the horizontal alignment for the replacing text.
 See :meth:`insert_textbox` for available values.
 The vertical alignment is (approximately) centered if a PDF built-in font is used (CJK or :ref:`Base-14-Fonts`).